NASA-PDS/wds-react-legacy/README.md

 Any values that override the values at https://material-ui.com/customization/default-theme/#default-theme will then be used throughout the application.
 In this example we did an override of the palette section’s primary and secondary colors.
 Any component that uses color=“primary” will now be a light gray and color=“secondary” will be red.

-In a similar fashion any of the values that Material UI contains can be overridden.
+In a similar fashion any of the values that Material UI contains in its [default](https://material-ui.com/customization/default-theme/#default-theme) theme can be overridden.

 This theme file is where the content from the theme file provided by the PDS will be placed.

-##### 2-B) Pass The Theme File Into A Theme Provider
+##### b) Pass The Theme File Into A Theme Provider
 In order to use the theme file a Theme Provider must be used.
 The theme provider is included in the core package “@material-ui/core/styles’ The simplest way to use it is to wrap it around your app component and pass it the theme file.
 This can be done in your index.js file.

 Once there it can be used throughout your application.